Top 20+ AdWords Tips

 If you ship physical products outside your own country, you’ll find that separate campaigns for separate countries can work better. e.g. if you are targeting the Republic of Ireland, you’ll probably find that ‘Free Ireland Shipping’ in your ad text works better than ‘Free Shipping’.
 You’ll probably also find that “Save €’s” works better than “Save £’s”.

-There are 5 different types of Ad Extensions.
+There are many different types of Ad Extensions.

-Location Extensions and Phone Extensions are important for advertisers that have physical stores, or want to allow people to ‘click to call’ a phone number from a mobile device (with full browser).
+Location Extensions and Call Extensions are important for advertisers that have physical stores, or want to allow people to ‘click to call’ a phone number from a mobile device (with full browser), or want to allow people to manually dial a phone number from a desktop/laptop/tablet without visiting their web site first (see the telephone tracking point earlier in this article for information on how to do this better).

 Social Extensions allow you to link your AdWords account to your Google Plus Business Page which should make your ads stand out better for anyone who has anyone in their Google Plus circles that has interacted with your business page.
-Further info here – AdWords Social Extensions.
+Further info from Google here – AdWords Social Extensions, and some further observations on AdWords Social Extensions here.

 One which can significantly increase your Click Through Rate regardless of what you are advertising is ‘Ad Sitelinks’.
 If your ad is relevant enough to the search that has been performed and your bids are high enough, then Google may display Sitelinks under your ad.
 See: http://goo.gl/KlmeO for more information on Ad Extensions.